 The situation when a perfect candidate sends a resume and gets rejected is very unfair and also common during the job search.
 This is the reason job seekers might get discouraged by Applicant Tracking System.

 Are you sure you know whom you are trying to impress?
-While most candidates think their resumes have a few seconds to grab manager’s attention, in fact, they have none.
+While most candidates think their resumes have a few seconds to grab the manager’s attention they have none.

 Realize What You Deal With